TrustLak/Behavioral-Cloning/README.md

 # Behavioral-Cloning
 An implementation of "End-to-end learning for self-driving cars" paper by NVIDIA team.
 This project is a part of Udacity's self-driving car program.
+Check writeup.md for in depth details.
 ---
 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior